wanghaisheng/responsive-landing-page-starter/content/blog/en/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-1.md

 Default values have been supplied for `imageURL` and `displayName` for the purpose of this tutorial.
 The Vonage APIs expect fields in snake case, so the structs have the `CodingKeys` enum to map their property names to their snake case equivalent.

-Now that the models are in place you can add the new route to the `routes` function in the `routes.swift` file:
+Now that the models are in place, you can add the new route to the `routes` function in the `routes.swift` file:

 ```swift
 func routes(_ app: Application) throws {